“What is one of the greatest motivators of behavior on the planet?”

 Many, many years ago I decided I didn’t want the security of a corporate job with corporate hours, and corporate benefits.
 I defied the expectations of family and friends by becoming a freelancer.
 Why?
 Because something inside me knew that the opposite of fear was freedom.
 I needed to be free to do my own thing in my own way, and in my own time.

-Looking back, I can’t say that my road was without bumps, and that my game was free of curveballs.
+Looking back, I can’t say that my road was without bumps.
 There were times I wished I had a regular schedule, and a regular paycheck.
 And yet, I am so glad I didn’t listen to those who warned me it would never work.
 Those people are now jealous that I can set my own hours, my own rates, and that I work out of my own home.

 If you wish to claim the rewards, you have to embrace the risk, defy your critics, and defeat your fears.